Connectime4ever/MechaCar_Statistical_Analysis/README.md

 ![D13](https://github.com/Connectime4ever/MechaCar_Statistical_Analysis/blob/main/D13.png)

-a short summary using a screenshot of the output from the linear regression, and address the following questions:

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+According to the results in "Pr(>|t|)" colunm in the above image, the variables/coefficients that provide a non-random amount of variance to the mpg values in the dataset are the *vehicle length* and the *ground clearance*, as well as, the *intercept*.

-Is the slope of the linear model considered to be zero?
-Why or why not?
-Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+The output also points out that this linear model could be improved.
+There are three independent variables which have no impact on MPG.
+Besides, being the intercept statistically significant also points out that there might  be other variables not included that could help to improve the predictive power of the model.

+Anyways, the multiple R-squared shows that around 71% of the variability of the MPG is explained by the model and there is sufficient evidence to reject the null hypothesis, so the slope is not zero.

 ## T-Tests on Suspension Coils
 briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.